Holes and islands in random point sets: Our results

 \begin{theorem} Let $d \geq 2$ and $k \geq d+1$ be integers and let $K$ be a convex body in~$\mathbb{R}^d$ with $\lambda_d(K)=1$.
 If $S$ is a set of $n \geq k$ points chosen uniformly and independently at random from~$K$, then the expected number of $k$-islands in $S$ is at most

 which is in $O(n^d)$ for any fixed $d$ and $k$. \end{theorem}

-The bound in Theorem~\ref{thm:islands_2d} is tight up to a constant multiplicative factor that depends on $d$ and $k$, as, for any fixed $k \geq d$, every set $S$ of $n$ points in~$\RR^d$ in general position contains at least $\Omega(n^d)$ $k$-islands.
+Theorem~\ref{thm:islands_2d} gives the first nontrivial upper bound on the expected number of $k$-islands in a random point set in $\mathbb{R}^d$.
+Moreover, the bound in Theorem~\ref{thm:islands_2d} is tight up to a constant multiplicative factor that depends on $d$ and $k$, as, for any fixed $k \geq d$, every set $S$ of $n$ points in~$\RR^d$ in general position contains at least $\Omega(n^d)$ $k$-islands.
 To see this, observe that any $d$-tuple $T$ of points from $S$ determines a $k$-island with $k-d$ closest points to the hyperplane spanned by $T$ (ties can be broken by, for example, taking points with lexicographically smallest coordinates), as $S$ is in general position and thus $T$ is a $d$-hole in $S$.
 Any such $k$-tuple of points from $S$ contains $\binom{k}{d}$ $d$-tuples of points from $S$ and thus we have at least $\binom{n}{d}/\binom{k}{d} \in \Omega(n^d)$ $k$-islands in $S$.

 Thus, by Theorem~\ref{thm:islands_2d}, random point sets in $\RR^d$ asymptotically achieve the minimum number of $k$-islands.
 This is in contrast with the fact that, unlike Horton sets, they contain arbitrarily large holes.
 Quite recently, Balogh, Gonz\'alez-Aguilar, and Salazar~\cite{BaloghGAS2013} showed that the expected number of vertices of the largest hole in a set of $n$ random points chosen independently and uniformly over a convex body in the plane is in $\Theta(\log n/(\log \log n))$.